Cathedral of St. John the Evangelist (Boise, Idaho): History

-The first Roman Catholic Church parish / congregation in the territorial capital city of Boise was dedicated on Christmas Eve, December 24, 1870, but was destroyed in an unfortunate fire only 18 days later.
-Another replacement wood-frame structure was soon built that would serve the local Roman Catholic population of the faithful as the designated cathedral of the Vicariate Apostolical of Idaho, which was established and organized on the authority of the Church service hierarchy in Rome, 13 years later on March 5, 1883, and its subsequent elevation a decade later as the actual Roman Catholic Diocese of Boise and the ordination / consecration of the first Bishop of Boise, after it was established on August 25, 1893.
+The first Catholic congregation in the territorial capital city of Boise was dedicated on Christmas Eve, December 24, 1870, but was destroyed in an unfortunate fire only 18 days later.
+Another replacement wood-frame structure was soon built that would serve the local Catholic population of the faithful as the designated cathedral of the Vicariate Apostolical of Idaho, which was established and organized on the authority of the Church service hierarchy in Rome, 13 years later on March 5, 1883, and its subsequent elevation a decade later as the actual Diocese of Boise and the ordination / consecration of the first Bishop of Boise, after it was established on August 25, 1893.
 The Christian church and cathedral was located on the northwest corner of Ninth and Bannock Streets.
 As the city grew, continued as the state capital of the new 43rd state existence admitted to the federal Uniin on July 3, 1890.
-But soon a larger idolize space / cathedral was needed and the Bishop of Boise Alphonse Glorieux purchased property in the city bounded by Fort, Hays, Eighth, and Ninth Streets.
+But soon a larger space was needed and tBishop of Boise Alphonse Glorieux purchased property in the city bounded by Fort, Hays, Eighth, and Ninth Streets.
 He laid the cornerstone for the present cathedral in 1906.
 So as not to be a financial drain on the parish, the church building was built in stages.
 After the lower level was completed the parish worshiped there.
 The walls and roof were completed in 1912, and the cathedral was completed in 1921 during the episcopate of Bishop of Boise Daniel Gorman (1867–1927, served 1918–1927), who dedicated it on March 27, Easter Sunday.

 The rectory behind the cathedral was completed in 1906 for then $12,000 as the Bishop Glorieux house.
 The 2½-story Tudor Revival structure features large gabled dormers, exposed rafters under all of the lateral eaves, a stone foundation, brick veneer and pit quoins on the first floor, and half-timbering on the second floor.

 The present school building, called St. Joseph's Shoal, was completed in 1925.
 The two-story brick structure was built for $35,000.
 The gymnasium was added to the school building 23 years afterwards in 1948.
 It is a two-story solid social organization.
 The school's name memorializes old St. Joseph's church in Idaho City, which was destroyed by fire in 1867.
-It was the first Roman Catholic Church parish in the area of the old federal Idaho Territory (1863–1890).